 Buon Natale Beef Tenderloin – For our Pandemic Christmas dinner this year, we had Beef Tenderloin, with Yorkshire Pudding and a Creamy Horseradish Sauce (recipes below).
 There is a video that shows how to make Yorkshire pudding very easily.
 And the Horseradish Cream is made of just two ingredients.
 I think there was a salad involved also.

 Tender cuts of meat (standing Rib Roast, Tenderloin, Filet Mignon, etc) are traditional for many families during the holidays.
-It’s perfect for feeding a large amount of people and doesn’t require a lot of prep work.
-With just a little bit of same-day prep, a good skillet (cast iron works best) and a meat thermometer, you’ll have a wonderful cut of beef that will be remembered for a long time.
+It’s perfect for feeding a large number of people and doesn’t require a lot of prep work.
+With just a little bit of same-day prep, a good skillet (cast iron works best), and a meat thermometer, you’ll have a wonderful cut of beef that you will remember for a long time.

 What Is a Beef Tenderloin?

 Beef Tenderloin is boneless and very lean.
 It is the most tender cut of beef and it is located in the loin.
 This is where the filet mignon comes from.
 It is from the end of the tenderloin.
 There is very little fat on the tenderloin, making it a very lean cut of beef.

 Because of all this, beef tenderloin is one of the most expensive cuts of beef you can buy.
 Although it is generally not as flavorful as some other cuts of beef, it is greatly desired for being the most tender cut of beef.

 Filet mignon is part of a tenderloin, but a beef tenderloin is not a filet mignon.
 Instead, it houses the filet mignon, which comes from the end portion of the tenderloin.
 The rest of the tenderloin can create other steak cuts or a delicious tenderloin roast to feed the family.

 Because the thickness of the meat will vary, you need to use a meat thermometer.
 The temperature ranges below based on how pink you like your beef.